-100% online programs are available only to students residing in California and international students residing outside of the United States.
+100% online programs are available only to students residing in California and Nevada and to international Students residing outside of the United States.
 All 100% online programs are administered by the San Diego Campus and prospective students in a 100% online program will need to register through the San Diego campus.

+Distance Education and International Students with F-1 Visas

-International students with F-1 Visas may only enroll in online courses if they are simultaneously taking the required minimum on campus courses at SSU: undergraduate degree program (2 courses minimum), graduate degree program (1 course minimum), undergraduate-level certificate (2 courses minimum), and graduate-level certificates (1 course minimum).
+International students with F-1 Visas in the U.S. may only enroll in online courses if they are simultaneously taking the required minimum number of on-campus (in-person) courses at SSU every term:

+- graduate degree program (1 on-campus course minimum), and - graduate-level certificates (1 on-campus course minimum).

-International students residing outside the USA can enroll in all programs while completing their courses 100% online.
+International students residing outside the USA can enroll in any program courses while completing their courses on a 100% online basis.